AITrekker/RAG/README.md

 - 💾 **Persistent storage** with API keys saved for reuse

 **Next Steps After Demo Setup:**
 - Upload documents via API or copy files to tenant directories
 - Trigger sync operations to process documents into embeddings
-- Test RAG queries with actual content
+- Test RAG queries with actual content using the comprehensive test scripts
+- Use simple RAG test for quick verification without ML dependencies

 ## 🛠️ API Structure